Laboratory staff helping second year undergraduates in a chemistry lab session, Chemistry building, University Park. November 5th 2021.

 The Engineering Scholarship web pages give information about external scholarships that you may be eligible to apply to.

-You can apply to the Faculty of Engineering UG Scholarship Award (funded by Alumni) for 2023 entry, here.
+Application for the Faculty of Engineering Undergraduate Scholarship Award (funded by Alumni) for 2024 entry are now open.

-In addition, before completing the above application form please read the guidance notes available here.
+In addition, before completing the above application form please read the guidance notes available.

 All courses in the Faculty of Science